 I want to avoid an unnecessary cesarean section

-I want to have access to my partner, family and support people at all times during labor, birth and
+I want to have access to my partner, family and support people at all times during labor, birth and the postpartum period.

 I want to be with my baby continuously from the moment s/he arrives in the world

 I believe pregnancy and birth are normal, natural functions and not an illness to be medically treated

 I believe in my body’s ability to give birth to the baby I have conceived, grown and protected.